AImageLab-HPC

 python my_script.py

-If your environment was created on top of Anaconda’s Python (no module load), initialise Conda first:
+If your environment was created on top of Anaconda’s Python, load and initialise Conda first:

 #!/bin/bash